Fostering creativity in your living room through decor

 Yes, there’s a non-permanent marker for glass surfaces.

 For other surfaces, there are whiteboards of all shapes and sizes, blackboards.
 Stick huge sheets of paper to the walls if you don’t have either of these.
 Get those ideas down.

-Modern decor doesn’t have to just be functional
+Modern home interiors don’t have to just be functional

 - Your interiors can be whatever you want them to be